Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

     </manifest>
     ```

-2. Send launch request
+2. Send launch request:

-    You can send launch request using `app_control_h`. `app_control_h` contains the component-based Application's ID and the component ID.
-The component ID is optional, if you do not set the component ID, then the main component instance will be created.
+    You can send launch request using `app_control_h`. `app_control_h` contains the component-based application's ID and the component ID.
+The component ID is optional.
+If you do not set the component ID, the main component instance will be created.

     You can launch a component-based application as shown in the following code:
     ```